graphcore/examples/applications/tensorflow/cnns/training/README.md

 smoothing to improve final verification accuracy.
 Both model and data parallelism can be used to scale training efficiently over many IPUs.

-ResNeXt and SqueezeNet models are also available.
+A ResNeXt model is also available.

 ## Quick start guide